NOUR-OMAR/InMemoryDB-WebApp/README.md

 ## 5. *JAVA*

-•	_Avoid Long Import Lists by Using Wildcards_: Long lists of imports are daunting to the reader.
-We don’t want to clutter up the tops of our modules with 80 lines of imports.
-Rather we want the imports to be a concise statement about which packages we collaborate with.
- - How I avoid this smell: I used wildcards when needed.

 •	_Don't Inherit Constants_ :Writing constants in an interface and then gaining access to those constants by inheriting that interface.
  - How I avoid this smell: I didn't put constants in interfaces to and inherit them.